 The District continues to expand, improve, and rehabilitate its water and sewer systems.
-The District has received a Section 592 grant from the Corps of Engineers for sewer interceptors to remove two sewage lagoon discharges from the reservoir and promote collection sewers in residential areas contiguous to the reservoir.
-The District will continue to work with West Rankin Utility Authority on regional wastewater treatment.
+The District has received a Section 592 grant from the Corps of Engineers for sewer interceptors to remove two sewage lagoon discharges from the reservoir and promote collection sewers in

 Growth in the number of residential and commercial water and sewer customers on District leased land is expected to continue.
-The District currently serves more than 5,300 connections (a population of approximately 13,000) with its four water systems.
+The District currently serves more than 5,600 connections (a population of approximately 14,000) with its four water systems.
 Numerous other system improvements and major facility additions are planned in accordance with the District's Five-Year Capital Improvements Plan that was updated at the end of FY 2012.

-The District plans to install a new sewer system at Ratliff Ferry, beginning in FY 2022.
+The District recently installed a new sewer system at Carthage Development District in FY 2022.